GeoffAtHome/genius-hub-home-assistant/README.md

 # Genius Hub Component (Platform) for Home Assistant
 Here's an integration of Genius Hub (HeatGenius) with Home Assistant (HASS).
-This has been updated to use v1 of the pub API.
-The public API can be found here: https://my.geniushub.co.uk/login
+I have reverted to using the non-public API.
+This is because I would prefer to talk directly to the hub which is both faster and available when I have an internet outage.
+This also means, after a firmware update on the hub this component may fail as it did in an earlier version.

 It works for reading the temperature from the Genius Hub.
 Support for switches is included.
 It does not currently support motion, luminance or setting of temperature or changing any setting in the hub.